glassSnowBa11/Zach_BlueStampPortfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=gePMNI_Xt3Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
 - I add a motion sensor to the smart light and switch the LDR to a 2 mohm instead of 5 mohm to demo the light better
 - I was most surprised on how simple the updates to the code and adding how the motion sensor was
 - The biggest challenged of milestone two was wiring the motion sensor